gwpachlatko/anything-goes/_posts/2020-04-29-corona-lack-of-strategy.md

 ### We Are Doing Better, Because …

-I hereby request that the next Austrian politician (whoever that may be) who is mindless enough to publicly declare that “we are mastering the crisis better than others, because we made the right decisions in good time”, will be removed from office immediately.
+I hereby request that the next Austrian politician (whoever that may be) who is mindless enough to publicly declare that “we are mastering the crisis better than others, because we made the right decisions in good time”, be removed from office immediately.
 Because we didn’t.
 We were merely lucky enough to have not experienced an epidemic thus far.

 Granted, it is true that some state leaders have missed an opportunity (or two) to take sensible countermeasures, but pretending that we have done better is disgustingly arrogant political chatter.
 This is true for both Austria and the <abbr>EU</abbr>, by the way.